vikander86/OOP_lab3/README.md

 Added a non-default constructor to the car class that creates a new car with a given color.
 Further added the required getter and setter functions to create a complete Car.
+Everytime a constructor/deconstructor is called, it prints to the console with satisfying results.

+### ProblemSolving

+I had many issues with the move constructor and understanding how it actually works.
+My thought was it just had to be called like any of the other constructors, but clearly this was wrong.
+I had to specify std::move inside the argument when doing the move or it would simply call the copyconstructor instead.

+I also thought I had to delete the object i was moving, but I found out that this is being handled by the deconstructor!
+It does effectively remove the first cars wheel pointers, and trying to get the address of the wheels caused segmentation fault, which is what it should do.

+## Exercise 7

+Everything is shown in the main with the initialization of all the constructors.

+### ProblemSolving

+I created car six on the heap, and did a copy of it to carSeven, I then deleted carSix through main, and tried getting the wheel info on carSeven which worked fine!